lsst-dm/dm_dev_guide/docs/py_docs.rst

 ===============================

 We organize Python docstrings into sections that appear in a common order.
-This format follows the `Numpydoc`_ format (used by NumPy, SciPy, and Astropy, among other scientific Python packages) rather than the format described in :pep:`287`.
+This format follows the `Numpydoc`_ standard (used by NumPy, SciPy, and Astropy, among other scientific Python packages) rather than the format described in :pep:`287`.
-The sections and their relative order is:
+These are the sections and their relative order:

 .. _Numpydoc: https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt